turingschool/front-end-curriculum/projects/travel-tracker.md

 ## SASS

-* 4: Application fulfills all requirements previously mentioned, and has SASS functionality that goes above and beyond an MVP.
+* 4: Application fulfills all requirements previously mentioned, and has Sass functionality that goes above and beyond an MVP.
-* 3: The application has well-factored SASS with all styles separated out into logical stylesheets.
+* 3: The application has well-factored Sass with all styles separated out into logical stylesheets.
 Mixins or extends, variables, (appropriate) nesting and color functions have been utilized well.
-* 2: Application adds organization for the whole stylesheet and within rules, but multiple SASS files have not been utilized.
-All SASS code lives in a single file, and only makes use of variables.
+* 2: Application adds organization for the whole stylesheet and within rules, but multiple Sass files have not been utilized.
+All Sass code lives in a single file, and only makes use of variables.
 There is some duplication in the codebase, and there may be some unnecessary selectors or tags.
-* 1: The application makes little to no use of SASS and is not separated into logical stylesheets.
+* 1: The application makes little to no use of Sass and is not separated into logical stylesheets.
 There are many instances of duplication

 ## Testing